" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Store in an airtight container in the refrigerator for 5 days.

 Reheat on the stove over medium heat for 5 minutes, stirring occasionally.
+Add 1–2 tablespoons of water or broth to bring it back to its original creamy consistency.

 Freeze for up to 3 months.
 Let it defrost in the fridge overnight before you heat it up again.